ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-09-15-need-know-industry-4-0.md

 This and more is exactly what industry 4.0 offers.

-## What’s Industry 4.0?
+## What's Industry 4.0?

 Industry 4.0 is often called the “smart factory”.
-It’s about leveraging big data, advanced analytics, and the IoT to create a better factory.
+It's about leveraging big data, advanced analytics, and the IoT to create a better factory.
 The idea is connect embedded systems and smart production facilities to create a digital convergence between business, internal functions and processes, and industry.

 A common mistake is thinking this is a new concept.
 Like everything else, the groundwork for industry 4.0 was laid decades ago.
-It wasn’t until recently that we came to a convergence and tipping point where that allows us to build industry 4.0.
+It wasn't until recently that we came to a convergence and tipping point where that allows us to build industry 4.0.

 For example, the cloud has made the storage and collection of data cheaper, which has made big data possible.
 With big data, organizations are able to accurately predict demand and control their supply chain in response.
 Or even better, organizations can change demand based on their supply — this is known as demand shaping.

-Industry 4.0 isn’t replacing any of the current technology we have, but building on top of what already exists.
+Industry 4.0 isn't replacing any of the current technology we have, but building on top of what already exists.

 When it comes to designing industry 4.0, there are four basic and important principles.
 The first, and arguably the most important, is interoperability.
-Under industry 3.0, many organization have platforms, machines, and software that allows for automation, but they don’t communicate with each other.
+Under industry 3.0, many organization have platforms, machines, and software that allows for automation, but they don't communicate with each other.

 Data silos exist in organizations and in their servers for cost reasons, but the cloud and IoT have made interoperability cost effective and possible.

 The second element is information transparency, which is the ability to create a virtual copy of the environment by equipping machines with sensors.
 The third element is technical assistance, which is about first, completing tasks for humans that are too exhausting or complex.
-Second, it’s about aggregating and visualizing information for decision makers — think data visualization platforms like Tableau.
+Second, it's about aggregating and visualizing information for decision makers — think data visualization platforms like Tableau.

 The last element of design is all about decentralizing decisions.
 This is the ability for machines to make decisions without human action.
 With artificial intelligence and prescriptive analytics, organizations could have a machine that makes decisions, learn, and makes better decisions.
 In other words, a smart machine that gets smarter.

 ## Preparing Your Organization for Revolution

-While industry 4.0 offers many benefits and a great promise, it’s also a quantum leap for most organizations.
+While industry 4.0 offers many benefits and a great promise, it's also a quantum leap for most organizations.
 For example, 60% of big data projects fail to move beyond piloting, [according to Gartner](http://www.gartner.com/technology/topics/data-analytics.jsp).

 To prepare for industry 4.0, organizations have to break the sweeping aims of industry 4.0 into smaller and more manageable project that have the potential to produce early value.
 Once, value has been proven, your organization can make incremental steps toward industry 4.0.